Shane Richie: Television

 Richie was a regular co-host alongside Derek Jameson on "Jameson Tonight", an early Sky One talk show in 1990.

 In 1995, Richie began hosting the game show Lucky Numbers and starred in The Shane Richie Experience (1995–1996).

 From 2002 to 2003, Richie played the villainous Danny Dexter on Night and Day.
 He won supporting roles in low-profile British films, beginning with Chris Barfoots award-winning short comedy movie Dead Clean and then later Distant Shadow.
 In 2003, Richie was executive producer for the British film Shoreditch, in which he also appeared in a lead role.
 He invested a six-figure sum into the budget of the film, which ultimately made little profit.

 In 2007, Richie starred in ITV drama The Good Samaritan, and Father Frank for BBC One.
 He also starred in the second series of Skins on Channel 4 as Bruce Gelcart, a lecherous college drama lecturer.

-On 11 May 2008, Richie hosted a quiz show on Sky1 called Don't Forget the Lyrics!, whereby contestants must finish off the lyrics to lines of popular songs in order to win money.
+On 11 May 2008, Richie hosted a quiz show on Sky One called Don't Forget the Lyrics!, whereby contestants must finish off the lyrics to lines of popular songs in order to win money.

 On 25 April 2008, he was due to be a guest on The Paul O'Grady Show, but due to Paul O'Grady falling ill, Richie stood in as host.

 In February 2009, Richie starred in a revamp of the series Minder on Channel 5.
 Rather than a remake of the original, Richie starred as Archie Daley, the nephew of the character Arthur Daley from the original series, which ran from 1979 to 1994 on ITV.

 On 26 July 2009, Richie appeared in a one-off television drama called Whatever It Takes playing a character called JJ Merrick who comes to the aid of a girl who wins a radio competition – and catapults her into stardom, thus giving her a new lease of life.

-The BBC announced on 14 November 2011, that following Jimmy Savile's recent death, Jim'll Fix It would return for a one-off Christmas Special in December 2011, with Richie as host.
+The BBC announced on 14 November 2011 that following Jimmy Savile's recent death, Jim'll Fix It would return for a one-off Christmas Special in December 2011, with Richie as host.

-In January 2014, Richie presented one series of BBC One game show Reflex, made by Objective Productions.
+In January 2014, Richie presented one series of the BBC One game show Reflex, made by Objective Productions.
 In December 2014, Richie began hosting The National Lottery: Win Your Wish List, a new Saturday night game show.
 A second series began airing in February 2016.

 Richie has guest-hosted numerous episodes of The One Show.
 Between 2015 and 2016, Richie presented the BBC One daytime game show Decimate.

 In June 2015, it was announced that he would be appearing in an episode of Benidorm.

-In 2019 Richie filmed Caravanning With Shane Richie for Channel 5.
+In 2019, Richie filmed Caravanning With Shane Richie for Channel 5.

 In November 2020, it was announced that Richie would appear on the twentieth series of I'm a Celebrity...Get Me Out of Here.
 He finished in fourth place.